Sortment vs HubSpot for Email Marketing: Which Is Actually Built for Lifecycle?

 Frequently Asked Questions About Sortment vs HubSpot for Email Marketing

-How does Sortment compare to HubSpot for email marketing?
+How does Sortment compare to HubSpot for lifecycle marketing?

-Why does HubSpot get expensive for lifecycle teams?
+Why is HubSpot so expensive for email marketing?

 Can Sortment replace HubSpot?